A double-dimensional approach to formal category theory: Yoneda embeddings

 \end{definition}

 Notice that the density of $\map\yon A{\ps A}$ implies that the vertical morphism $\cur J$ above is unique up to vertical isomorphism.
 If the yoneda embedding above exists then we call $\ps A$ the \emph{object of presheaves on $A$}, or \emph{presheaf object} for short.
-Yoneda embeddings $\map\yon A{\ps A}$ such that all restrictions $\ps A(\yon, g)$ exist, for any $\map gB{\ps A}$, are especially pleasant to work with; we call them \emph{good} yoneda embeddings.
-Notice that, when considered in a hypervirtual equipment, the latter condition reduces to the existence of the companion $\hmap{\yon_*}A{\ps A}$, since $\ps A(\yon, g) \iso \yon_*(\id, g)$.
+Yoneda embeddings $\map\yon A{\ps A}$ such that all restrictions $\ps A(\yon, f)$ exist, for any $\map fB{\ps A}$, are especially pleasant to work with; we call them \emph{good} yoneda embeddings.
+Notice that, when considered in an augmented virtual equipment, the latter condition reduces to the existence of the companion $\hmap{\yon_*}A{\ps A}$, since $\ps A(\yon, f) \iso \yon_*(\id, f)$.